parcondacidex/Sobre-Mim/README.md

 # Sobre-Mim/ About me
 Tradutora, programadora por hobbie on GitHub

-Translator, programmer by hobbie on Github
+Translator, a programmer by hobbie on Github

 I appreciate 📚 ✍️ 🍔